Job Catalog: Talent Management via Skills and Job Mapping

 Draup for Talent, an AI-powered talent management tool, offers comprehensive insights into workforce trends and talent management strategies.

-With access to data from over 4,500 job roles across 33 industries, 7,000 universities, and 30,000 skills, Draup provides accurate data sets and expert analysis that can help you build a robust talent pipeline strategy.
-Its tailor-made reports and insights make talent management a seamless process.
+With access to data from over 4,500 job roles across 33 industries, 7,000 universities, and 30,000 skills, Draup provides accurate data sets and expert analysis to help you build a robust talent pipeline strategy.
+Its tailor-made reports and insights enable strategic talent management to be a seamless process.